Viki Odintcova Exposes Chest In Mesh Top

-Viki Odintcova is known for her revealing Instagram photos, and she’s shared a brand new update that seems to be driving her fans wild.
+Viki Odintcova is known for her revealing Instagram photos, and she’s shared a brand-new update that seems to be driving her fans wild.

-The photo showed Viki rocking a mesh front-tie crop top, which hardly left anything to the imagination.
+The photo showed Viki rocking a mesh, front-tie crop top, which hardly left anything to the imagination.
 She previously shared a similarly revealing picture of herself in a white tank top, as she emerged completely drenched from a pool.

-But in this new photo, Viki posed braless under a mesh top.
-It had long sleeves, and has loose, long sleeves.
+But in this new photo, Viki posed braless under a mesh top with loose, long sleeves.
 She paired this with tan shorts, as she sat on a short, cement wall.
-She placed her right foot against the cement, and revealed that she was going barefoot.
+She placed her right foot against the cement and revealed that she was going barefoot.

 Meanwhile, the model rocked dark eye makeup and glossy lipstick.
-She also wore her hair down with a heavy side part, and gave a sultry look to the camera.
+She also wore her hair down with a heavy side part and gave a sultry look to the camera.

 Behind Odintcova, you could see green and white plants.

-The photo was geotagged in Thailand, and has been liked over 84,000 times so far.
+The photo was geotagged in Thailand and has been liked over 84,000 times so far.

-And this isn’t to mention another update from Viki recently, which showed her behind-the-scenes.
+Viki posted a different update recently which showed her behind the scenes.
 She wore a low-cut, black dress that allowed her to show off her cleavage.
 She also wore her hair down in a middle part with defined curls.
 At the same time, she was still in the middle of getting her hair done.
-This was evident, thanks to the hair clip that was still in her hair.
+This was evident thanks to the hair clip that was still in her hair.

-Odintcova also placed her right hand by her eyebrows, and gave a flirty look with her lips slightly parted.
+Odintcova also placed her right hand by her eyebrows and gave a flirty look with her lips slightly parted.
 She wore bright pink lipstick and dark eye makeup.

-And while Viki is often spotted in glamorous outfits on her social media feed, she previously opened up to Shot Magazine.
-She revealed her day-to-day style preferences during the interview.

-The model also shared some of the aspirations she has for the future.

 View this post on Instagram